 “Do not speak evil of one another, brethren.
 He who speaks evil of a brother and judges his brother, speaks evil of the law and judges the law.
 But if you judge the law, you are not a doer of the law but a judge” (James 4:11).

-This word is in the plural again.
+This word is in the plural.
 There are many different kinds of slander and gossip.
-Evil speaking may take the form of blasphemy, profanity, slander or gossip.
+Evil speaking may take the form of blasphemy, profanity, slander, or gossip.

 God does not want us to defame other people.

-Speaking against others may also consist in passing on something that is untrue or would be better left unsaid.
+Speaking against others may also consist of passing on something untrue or would be better left unsaid.
 Are you able to keep to yourself something miserable you heard about another Christian?
-Can you cover for another Christian (1 Peter 4:8).
+Can you cover for another Christian (1 Peter 4:8)?